 Kepler Museum, Astronomy museum in Old Town, Prague, Czech Republic

-The museum opened in 2009 during the International Year of Astronomy with support from local scientific organizations.
-The collection moved to the National Technical Museum in 2019, where the exhibits are now displayed.
+The museum opened in 2009 as part of the International Year of Astronomy, with support from local scientific organizations.
+A decade later, in 2019, the collection moved to the National Technical Museum, where it remains today.

-The museum no longer operates at its original location, so visitors should go to the National Technical Museum to see the collection.
-It is helpful to check opening hours and the current location beforehand to save time.
+The museum no longer operates at its original location in the Old Town, so visitors should head to the National Technical Museum to see the collection.
+Checking opening hours before your visit is a good idea to avoid any surprises.

 The community of curious travelers